skinkade/fsharpforyou.github.io/fsharpforyou/chapters/learning_the_language/function_composition/piping.md

 Because the `add` function has a signature of `int -> int -> int`, we can partially apply a single parameter to the add function to produce a `int -> int` function.
-Piping a single value into this new function, will produce an `int` result.
+Piping a single value into this new function will produce an `int` result.

 ```fsharp
 let result =